-These unique exhibitions comprise two collections from Fundación Guagua, NGO counterpart in Colombia for the @MVRColombia research project of the University of Liverpool.
+These unique exhibitions comprise two collections from Fundación Guagua, NGO counterpart on the @MVRColombia research project of the University of Liverpool.
 Compilations of very recent testimony gathered from schools and campuses, they illustrate how Colombian educators are responding creatively to the dual challenge of processing memory with students terrorised by human rights violations in their communities; and at the same time, working to secure recognition of the testimonies of teachers and students, singled out in the conflict for threats and attacks.
-The subject matter is inevitably distressing, and yet the work that Fundación Guagua presents is inspirational, illustrative of a profound commitment within civil society to equip young people with the security and space to acknowledge the past as they look to the future.
-Likewise, they demonstrate the resolve to heal, if never erase, the scars carried by pupils and teachers, and to educate a new generation, both inside and outside the classroom.
+The subject matter is distressing, and yet the work is inspirational, insofar as it is illustrative of a profound commitment within civil society to equip young people, inside and outside the classroom, to acknowledge the past while looking to the future, and to assuage, if never erase, the scars carried by pupils and teachers alike.

 Please wait a little while the exhibition loads up / Espere un poquito mientras se prepara la exposición

 Es una exposición que relata los hechos victimizantes de los que han sido víctimas, los y las estudiantes y docentes en Colombia.
 Los hechos que se relatan son principalmente amenazas, desplazamientos forzados, ejecuciones extrajudiciales y desapariciones forzadas. ©Fundación Guagua

 Lee más sobre la exposición aquí Copia de presentación exposicion pizarras y pupitres por la vida.pdf